Secondary education in France: Process and purpose

 Usually a different professeur or teacher teaches each subject; most teachers teach several different age groups.
 Collège pupils stay in the same class throughout the school year and in every subject (except for optional courses such as foreign languages, where students from several classes mix), so each year-group is divided into as many classes as necessary.
 The strong belief in teaching in mixed-ability classes means that streaming occurs only rarely.

 Class sizes vary from school to school, but usually range from 20 to 35 pupils.
 Each class has a professeur principal ('main teacher' or 'class tutor') who acts as the link between the teaching staff, administration and pupils.

 Ultimately, the collège has the task of preparing students for the advanced subjects of the lycée.
 At the end of the troisième class, students sit for le diplôme national du brevet, an end-of-collège examination.
 The brevet is not required for entrance to the lycée, and passing it does not guarantee that a pupil will progress to the higher-level school.

-During the last conseil de classe of the year, held in June, teachers and administrators decide whether or not a pupil can progress to the next grade.
+During the last conseil de classe of the year, held in June, teachers and administrators decide whether or not a pupil can progress to the next year.
 In deciding, they evaluate the student's skills, participation, and behaviour.
 One of three outcomes is possible: